Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 Line (2) runs a proc and assigns its return value to a variable `result`, so that when the program really starts to run, `result` starts off with the assigned value.
 This way we can run an expensive proc at compile-time, so that its result can be used in run-time.
 A more concrete example of this is presented in line (3), where the value of the constant PI is being calculated at compile-time.
 In lines (4)-(5) two lambdas are called at compile-time.
 Line (6) shows the same for a simple code block.
 Make sure you understand the difference between the two outputs.

+#run can access and modify globals and by default, global variables will be reset back to the original default values when outputting the executable (see lines 7A-B).
+If you don't want that, use `#no_reset` (see § 26.2.2).

 > Summary: difference between running at compile-time and at runtime:
 ```c++
 proc1 :: () { ... }